-- Working within the City of Melbourne's determinants of health model - taking into consideration the strong influence of societal trends, social inequities, living conditions and individual factors on people's health and wellbeing. - Integrated planning strong engagement, partnerships and collaboration including within the City of Melbourne, with a broad range of stakeholders and the community. - A commitment to health and social equity - developing initiatives that are inclusive and sensitive to the needs of disadvantaged populations.
+- Working within the City of Melbourne's determinants of health model taking into consideration the strong influence of societal trends, social inequities, living conditions and individual factors on people's health and wellbeing. - Integrated planning strong engagement, partnerships and collaboration including within the City of Melbourne, and with stakeholders and the community. - A commitment to health and social equity developing initiatives that are inclusive and sensitive to the needs of more disadvantaged populations.